Monthly Report

 The buyer's journey is the process buyers go through to become aware of, consider, and decide to purchase your product or service.
 The journey consists of a three-step process.
-By adapting the website experience for each visitor based on their stage in this process, businesses can optimise the website experience and improve business metrics such as conversions or revenue.

 Awareness Stage